OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-manual.md

 Before starting this tutorial, you'll need access to Office Scripts, which requires the following:

 - [Excel on the web](https://www.office.com/launch/excel).
-- Ask your administrator to [enable Office Scripts for your organization](https://support.office.com/article/office-scripts-settings-in-m365-19d3c51a-6ca2-40ab-978d-60fa49554dcf), which adds the **Automate** tab to the ribbon.
+- Ask your administrator to [enable Office Scripts for your organization](https://support.office.com/article/office-scripts-settings-in-m365-19d3c51a-6ca2-40ab-978d-60fa49554dcf), which adds the **Automate** tab to the ribbon in Excel on the web.
 - [Preview access to Power Automate](https://us.tip1.flow.microsoft.com).

 > [!IMPORTANT]